Skip to main content

 Common Issues and Errors

-• Drawer titles: Drawer titles are automatically Heading 2.
+• Drawer titles: Drawer titles are automatically set to Heading 2.
 Using another Heading 2 inside a drawer will create an error in the drawer script.
 Start with Heading 3 inside drawers.

-• Large space after headings: Check to make sure there is not an empty line after the heading.
+• Large space after headings: Check to make sure you haven't added an empty line after the heading.
 An empty heading line after a heading is bad for search engines and screen readers.
 Headings already have spacing set.

-• No bold: Do not adjust your titles.
+• No bold: Do not adjust your page titles or other headings.
 Styles for headings are coded according to the UC San Diego brand guidelines.

-• Align left: Keep headings aligned with the left margin, like the rest of your page.
+• Align left: Keep headings aligned with the left margin, like the rest of your page content.

 Adding Headings